vEnhance/web.evanchen.cc/input/contact.md

 - Please state where the problem is from, and link it if possible.
 - Please describe what you've already tried on the problem.

+As mentioned above, you will get faster answers from asking in my [personal Discord server](discord.html) than emailing me directly.

 ## {{ hl("advice", "Special instructions for study advice") }}

+First, read the [Contest FAQ](faq-contest.html) if you haven't already.

 If you are asking a question along the lines of "how do I improve at math contests", it is helpful to include as much specific information as possible[^sc].